openjdk/valhalla-docs/site/early-access.md

 -   Deserialization of a value class is only supported by the `ObjectInputStream` API if the class is a record class or is instantiated via `readResolve`.
     Improved support for deserialization will be coming later.

+-   On macOS, after expanding the `tar.gz` archive, you may need to remove the quarantine attribute from the bits before commands can be executed.
+Use Terminal to execute the following command:

+    ```
+    xattr -d com.apple.quarantine ./jdk-23.jdk
+    ```